Judgie-B-Goode/Educational/README.md

 # Educational
-Just another part of my learning experience in development
+Just keeping this repo as a reminder of how it all started...